Comparison Updated April 2026

 • No GUI

-vhdmmio has not been updated in over 6 years.
-While it may still work for basic use cases, we recommend choosing an actively maintained tool for new projects.
+vhdmmio has had no commits in over six years.
+It may work for simple cases but we'd recommend choosing an actively maintained tool for any new project.

 RgGen

-RgGen is a Ruby-based register generator with impressive input format support, including SystemRDL and spreadsheets.
+RgGen is a Ruby-based register generator with broad input format support, including SystemRDL and Excel spreadsheets.
+Its plugin architecture makes it highly extensible, and it's one of the few free tools that generates UVM register models.

 Pros